m1ndgames/binance_bot/README.md

     Prefix with a -100 so -10012112121212
     That's your channel id.
 ````
-* Create a bot with Botfather (https://core.telegram.org/bots)
+* Create a bot with Botfather (https://core.telegram.org/bots) and receive the bot token
 * Invite the bot to your channel

-# Estimated income
-With about 350 USDT the bot currently makes me around 5-10$ each trade, but please keep in mind that this is highly
-dependent on the current market.
-A Coin with a lot of fluctuation up and down works best.
-As usual: Do your research and
-never invest more than you are willing to lose.

 # Donations
 If you like my work and want to send me some coins along, please use this ADA address: